backit/django-auth-ldap/docs/users.rst

 .. code-block:: python

     AUTH_LDAP_USER_ATTR_MAP = {"first_name": "givenName", "last_name": "sn"}
+This does not work for django > 1.7

 Only string fields can be mapped to attributes.
 Boolean fields can be defined by group membership: